jimfinnis/angort/README.md

 or even

-    1 1000 range (dup *) map sum .
+    1 1001 range (dup *) map sum .

-to print the sum of the squares of the first 1000 integers.
+to print the sum of the squares of the first 1000 positive integers.

 ##Building